This Step: Get a Learner Permit

 A) Ace a Few DMV Practice Permit Tests

 Before you take the written test to obtain a learner permit, prepare by taking multiple online practice permit tests.
-Sample test questions cover topics (traffic laws, road signs, etc.) that you’ll find on the actual OK permit exam.
+Sample test questions cover topics (traffic laws, road signs, etc.) that you’ll find on the actual Oklahoma permit exam.

 B) Gather Required Documents and Permit Fees